- Home

 The Solid Waste Division is responsible for collection and disposal of household garbage for approximately 14,500 county households and businesses.
 Weekly residential trash and recycling collection is being provided through a contract with Unity of the Carolinas.
 Seven county-owned convenience sites are available to county residents free of charge.
 One county-owned landfill is also available to residents free of charge with the exception of disposal of construction and demolition (C&D) material.
 C&D materials may be disposed of by residents and commercial clients for a tipping fee established in the county’s fee schedule.
 Additional operation and maintenance costs are paid via an annual collection and disposal fee charged to each rural household and tipping fees charged to commercial clients at the landfill and the county’s transfer station.

-Convenience Center Location Map
+Convenience Center Location Map,

-Solid Waste Convenience Site Summer Schedule
+Solid Waste Convenience Site Summer Schedule, Solid Waste Convenience Site Winter Schedule

 Regular Trash Collection